iamharvey/go_notes/synchronization.md

 Recursive read locking can happen when a goroutine called `Lock`, other goroutines attempt to get a read lock.
 In this case, Go program throws a fatal error of deadlock (no one should starve at any moment).

+## Discussion
+If we have many readers and only a few writers, RWMutex is a good choice, otherwise Mutex is just fine.
+Some also use channel to implement.
+There is no standard de facto answer for solving RW problems.
+We need pread out all the candidates and measure their performance.

 Reference:
 - [1] [sync package godoc](https://golang.org/pkg/sync)